awcodes/filament-tiptap-editor/README.md

 ```
 ### Media Storage

 By default, the media files are stored in the `public` disk in the `media` directory.

-You can change this in the config file.
-Change the 'media_action' key in the config file `filament-tiptap-editor.php` to SpatieMediaLibraryAction.
+If you prefer to store your media using `spatie/laravel-medialibrary` package you can do so by changing the `media_action` key in the config file `filament-tiptap-editor.php` to `SpatieMediaLibraryAction`:

 ```php
     /*